List of M*A*S*H characters: Lt. Barbara Bannerman

-S/Sgt Luther Rizzo
+Staff Sergeant Luther Rizzo

 Staff Sergeant Luther Wilson Rizzo was played by G. W. Bailey.
 In the show, he was the sergeant in charge of the motor pool.
 While originally written to be from New York City, when the producers heard Bailey's southern accent in his first dailies his character was moved to Louisiana.
 He was known for his slow, deep, Louisiana drawl (Bailey himself is in fact Texan) and his slightly disheveled look.
 Though the motor pool seemed to function well, it did so despite Rizzo's casual work style and frequent naps.
 His philosophy on success in the army was that it was possible to never do work, so long as your superiors don't see you enjoy yourself: "Where else [but the Army] can you be a bum and get paid for it?"

 In the Season 10 episode "Promotion Commotion", Rizzo was one of three 4077th enlisted who appeared before a promotion board consisting of Hawkeye, B. J., and Winchester.
 He was not promoted, but made it clear that he was American "with an American wife and American son, Billy Bubba".
 In Episode 10/21 his first name is given as "Wilson".

 Rizzo enjoys shooting craps and seems to win more than he loses.
 He also is the camp loan shark, getting Charles on his hook at one point to the extent he had to have money sent from home to clear his debt with the cigar-chewing sergeant.

 Sergeant Rizzo is known to carry a grudge.
-On one occasion, he borrowed a deactivated hand grenade from Igor and used it to scare B.J. out of the shower after giving him a hard time.
-When Rizzo was found out Charles played a prank and as Rizzo threw the grenade in the Swamp, Charles dived on the inactive grenade stunning Rizzo.
+On one occasion, he borrowed a dummy hand grenade from Igor and used it to scare B. J. out of the shower after giving him a hard time.
+When Rizzo was found out, Charles played a prank and as Rizzo threw the grenade in the Swamp, Charles dove onto the inactive grenade stunning Rizzo.
 He had harsh words with Winchester when the latter, acting as motor pool officer, required him to completely disassemble a jeep's engine and lay it out on white sheets, for no good reason that Rizzo could see.

 In the series finale, at the 4077th's final dinner Rizzo claimed that he would be going home to work on a new moneymaking venture: breeding frogs to sell to French restaurants.
-This is a minor error; Rizzo had re-enlisted in the Army in a previous episode.